vendablefall/helping-hugh/file-method/README.md

 ### File Based DB Idea

-This takes a users input (index.html) and stores it in a txt file (write.php), imports the text file and displays the contents (index.html).
+This takes a users input (index.html) and stores it in comments.txt (write.php does this), index.html also imports comments.txt and displays the contents.

 ### Set up